|Welcome to my web-store

 About the artist

-could say I got into wood turning by accident.
-A few years ago when I was in an art
+say I got into wood turning by accident.
+A few years ago when I was in an art gallery in

-gallery in southeast Texas and saw the work of a local artist who had turned a large
+southeast Texas and saw the work of a local artist who had turned a large and exquisite

 I am essentially self taught.
 I have bought a number of books, videos and a lot of trial